Carnegie Research Mentoring

 A research mentor's role is to help the mentee achieve their research goals.
 Both parties should agree, and periodically review, priorities and a course of action.

-Research mentoring is a development opportunity distinct from appraisal and from any other supervisory process, such as those involved in undertaking a PhD or funded research projects.
-The mentee, however, may wish to take forward issues arising in appraisal during the mentoring process, and vice versa.
+Research Mentoring is a development opportunity distinct from PDRs and from any other supervisory process, such as those involved in undertaking a PhD or funded research projects.
+The mentee, however, may wish to take forward issues arising in PDRs during the mentoring process, and vice versa.

 The mentoring initiative is sustained and developed by the CaRM Development Team which welcomes new members at any stage throughout the year.
 Please get in touch with us if you would like to join the team.

-Mentors are drawn from across the faculty.
+Mentors are drawn from across the School and beyond.
 A list of available mentors is regularly updated and can be accessed here.

-- Approach a colleague (from the mentor list) directly to invite them to mentor you.
-If they agree, you should then inform the CaRM Team.
+Approach a colleague (from the mentor list) directly to invite them to mentor you.
+If they agree, you should then inform the CaRM Team to register the relationship.

 Those interested in being a mentor should contact any member of the CaRM Development Team (listed at the bottom of this page).
 The CaRM Team may also approach you to request that you become a mentor.